StuartJO/BrainSurfaceAnimation/README.md

 The script makes use of plotSurfaceROIBoundary, another toolbox I wrote.
 I have included it in here for ease of use.
 I also use the 'gif' function (https://au.mathworks.com/matlabcentral/fileexchange/63239-gif) , and 'export_fig' toolbox (https://github.com/altmany/export_fig).

-The example data was obtained from https://gin.g-node.org/kcl_cdb/dhcp_fetal_brain_surface_atlas
+The example data was obtained from https://gin.g-node.org/kcl_cdb/dhcp_fetal_brain_surface_atlas.
+The surface vertex data is from the pial surface

 ## What you need for this code to work